 Areas of Expertise

 Wendy Anderson studies various physical and biological movements of materials across ecosystem boundaries, particularly land-water interfaces.
 Since 1995, she has focused her research questions on marine impacts on terrestrial soils, plants and animals on islands in the Gulf of California, Mexico and the San Juan Islands of Washington state, always traveling with teams of student researchers.
 These studies have led to numerous publications and presentations, including a 2011 Oxford University Press book, Seabird Islands: Ecology, Invasion, and Restoration.
-In Florida, she plans to focus her research questions on water quality impacts on plant communities within and around springs.
+In Florida, she plans to focus her research questions on marine inputs into coastal dune ecosystems and spoil islands in the intracoastal waterway.
 Anderson joined the Stetson faculty as a professor and chair of environmental science and studies in 2014 after 16 years at another institution where she had served as a faculty member, department chair and campus sustainability director.
 In addition to her specific field research interests, her other scholarly interests include climate change, sustainable design, conservation biology and nature writing.